JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 70,000,000 × -0.1276 = **-8,932,000**

 ### 28 German Nation - victims of abandonment via suicide

+Context: On April 30, 1945, Hitler committed suicide in his bunker as Soviet troops closed in.
+By choosing to die rather than capitulate, he abandoned the German people to total defeat and occupation, having previously stated that if they could not win, they deserved to be "extinguished."
+He left a legacy of "ruination – physical and moral" associated with his name.

 • ΔOS = -0.10 (Confusion/Loss of leadership in critical moment/Betrayal of oath)
 • VSA = 0.58